29 Jul STORAGE AREA: ARE YOU USING IT EFFICIENTLY?

 - Clean everything, wiping out cupboards and shelves.
 Wipe dry with a towel.

-- First, fill the most convenient shelves with items you use frequently.
+- Fill the most convenient shelves with items you use frequently.

-- Then place less useful items at the bottom and top of the area.
+- Place less useful items at the bottom and top of the area.

 - Use clear storage bins that fit the shelf or cupboard to contain small or like objects such as parts, wires, collections, ornaments, etc.